CJ1608/computer-vision-rock-paper-scissors/README.md

 - Check have all the needed modules and packages installed

 ## File structure of the project:
+- LICENSE.txt
 - README.md
-- RPS-Template
+- main.py
 - requirements.txt  (list of all modules and packages needed for this project)
-- LICENSE.txt
-- rps:
+- rps (all .py files used in making the project):
-  - camera_rps.py (main code file)
+  - camera_rps.py
   - keras_model.h5
   - labels.txt
   - manual_rps.py
   - milestone_2.py

 ## License information
 Distributed under the MIT License.
 See LICENSE.txt for more information.